A Nonparametric Framework for Online Stochastic Matching with Correlated Arrivals: Competitive Algorithm for the Indep Model

 We show that for instances $\cI\in\Indep$, the optimal objective of the fluid relaxation $\LP(\cI)$ can be arbitrarily larger than the offline performance $\OFF(\cI)$.
 Thus, in sharp contrast with existing models, this LP does not provide an appropriate yardstick for algorithm design. \begin{proposition} Under \Indep, the fluid relaxation LP can be arbitrarily larger than the offline optimum, i.e., $\displaystyle\inf_{\cI \in \Indep}\frac{\OFF(\cI)}{\LP(\cI)}=0$.
 This holds even for the following restrictions of \Indep: (i) $n=m=1$, or (ii) $n>1$, $m=1$, and $\prpar{D_1\le\sum_{i=1}^n k_i} =1$. \end{proposition}

 \Cref{prop:loose1} is proved in \Cref{pf:prop:loose1} by constructing a family of instances where the ratio between $\OFF({\cal I})$ and $\LP({\cal I})$ converges to zero.
-Construction (ii) further shows that a simple fix to the fluid LP does not suffice to obtain a benchmark comparable to the offline optimum.
-Now, under any arrival pattern and online algorithm, one must have $\ALG(\cI)\le\OFF(\cI)$, and hence for any online algorithm the competitive ratio must satisfy $\inf_{\cI\in\Indep}\ALG(\cI)/\LP(\cI)\le\inf_{\cI\in\Indep}\OFF(\cI)/\LP(\cI)=0$.
-In light of this, we introduce a tighter LP. \begin{definition} For any instance $\cI$, we define $\LPcumul(\cI)$ as the optimal objective value of the following ``truncated'' LP:
+Construction (ii) shows that a simple fix to the fluid LP still does not suffice to obtain a benchmark comparable to the offline optimum.
+In light of this, we introduce a tighter LP. \begin{definition} For any instance $\cI$, we define $\LPtrunc(\cI)$ as the optimal objective value of the following truncated LP:

-\end{definition} It is straightforward to see that $\LPcumul(\cI)$ is a tightening of the fluid relaxation $\LP({\cal I})$, i.e., $\LPcumul(\cI)\le\LP(\cI)$ for all $\cI$, through a comparison of constraints~\eqref{ineq:primeDemand} and~\eqref{ineq:fluidDemand}, while noticing that all other ingredients of the formulation are unchanged.
-Indeed, by specifying $S = [n]$ in constraint~\eqref{ineq:primeDemand}, we obtain that any feasible solution of $\LPcumul(\cI)$ satisfies
+\end{definition} It is straightforward to see that $\LPtrunc(\cI)$ is a tightening of the fluid relaxation $\LP({\cal I})$, i.e., $\LPtrunc(\cI)\le\LP(\cI)$ for all $\cI$, through a comparison of constraints~\eqref{ineq:truncDemand} and~\eqref{ineq:fluidDemand}, while noticing that all other ingredients of the formulation are unchanged.
+Indeed, by specifying $S = [n]$ in constraint~\eqref{ineq:truncDemand}, we obtain that any feasible solution of $\LPtrunc(\cI)$ satisfies

 which is precisely what is required to meet constraint~\eqref{ineq:fluidDemand} in $\LP({\cal I})$.
-Interestingly, if we incorporate only these tightening constraints with $S=[n]$, then the resulting LP coincides exactly with the fluid LP for construction (ii) in \Cref{prop:loose1} (because $D_1\le\sum_{i=1}^n k_i$ with probability 1).
-This observation gives some justification for our exponential family of constraints over $S\subseteq[n]$.
+For each set of resources $S\subseteq [n]$, constraint~\eqref{ineq:truncDemand} expresses the fact that the maximum cardinality of a matching between resource units in $S$ and queries of type $j$ never exceeds $\min\left\{ D_j, \sum_{i\in S} k_i \right\}$ on each realization of $D_j$.
+Hence, our new constraints~\eqref{ineq:truncDemand} place exponentially many cuts for every $S\subseteq [n]$ by leveraging the full knowledge of the distribution of demand entries $D_j$, compared to merely using their expectation as in the fluid relaxation.

-To elaborate, for each set of resources $S\subseteq [n]$, constraint~\eqref{ineq:primeDemand} expresses the fact that the maximum cardinality of a matching between resource units in $S$ and queries of type $j$ never exceeds $\min\left\{ D_j, \sum_{i=1}^n k_i \right\}$ on each realization of $D_j$.
-Hence, our new constraints~\eqref{ineq:primeDemand} place exponentially many cuts for every $S\subseteq [n]$ by leveraging the full knowledge of the distribution of demand entries $D_j$, compared to merely using their expectation as in the fluid relaxation.
-Naturally, since $\LPcumul(\cI)$ is exponentially sized, this raises the question of how to efficiently solve the latter LP.
-It is not difficult to show that the set of constraints~\eqref{ineq:primeDemand} form a polymatroid that admits a polynomial-time separation oracle.
-For completeness, this result is established in Section~\ref{sec:separation-oracle}.
-Finally, we note that $\LPcumul({\cal I})$ has a connection with the so-known Natural LP recently proposed by~\cite{huang2021online}.
-Yet, these LPs are different in that we only incorporate tightening constraints on the demand side rather than the resource side.
+We show in the next lemma that $\LPtrunc(\cI)$ is indeed a valid benchmark for competitive analysis; see \Cref{pf:lem:comparison1} for proof.